-Meteorologists forecasted the high wind blowing dust event to occur this day, as the spring windy season begins in March for most of the southwestern United States.
-Forecasts predicted strong winds as the storm approached the area with the area of low pressure tracking from east to west at southern Texas in the morning and moving across into northern New Mexico in the afternoon.
-The systems movement across the area timed well with daytime heating and mixing generating a weak trough to the west as stronger winds aloft moved into the area.
-Many outlets also forecasted a high probability of blowing and entrained dust throughout the area and haze in the afternoon due to thunderstorm activity, especially in the desert areas of southern New Mexico.
+Meteorologists forecasted the high wind blowing dust event to occur this day, as the fall windy season sporadically has windy days from the mixing and cooling of surface temperatures from the cold fronts that are characteristic of the transition from summer for most of the southwestern United States.
+Forecasts predicted strong winds as the storm approached the area with the area of low-pressure tracking from west to east at southern New Mexico in the morning and moving across New Mexico into the Texas panhandle in the afternoon.
+The systems movement across the area timed well with daytime heating and mixing generating a deep trough to the east as stronger winds aloft moved into the area.
+Many outlets also forecasted a high probability of blowing and entrained dust throughout the area and haze in the afternoon, especially in the desert areas of southern New Mexico.